-With their glossy fruits in an array of colours, shapes and sizes, sweet peppers are a vibrant and attractive crop.
-These tender plants are best grown in a greenhouse, as they need warm conditions, but can also be planted outdoors in a sheltered, sunny spot, in containers or in the ground.
+With their colourful fruits, sweet peppers are a vibrant and attractive crop.
+These tender plants are best grown in a greenhouse, but can also be planted outdoors in a sheltered, sunny spot, in containers or in the ground.

 Sow into small pots or seed trays filled with moist seed compost and cover with a thin layer of vermiculite.
 Most seeds will germinate, so only sow a few more than you need, in case of losses.